 Plus, different types of classes will require different materials, which would mean different material costs.
 That would lead to a different profit margin for that type of class.
 Some classes might only require a yoga mat, but some might need bolsters and pillows, like prenatal yoga classes.

 4. Forgetting to update prices

 The only thing constant is change.
 No market is stagnant.
 There will always be new trends, client needs and tendencies and of course competitors.
-Always keep a lookout for such changes, and update your pricing accordingly.
+Always keep a lookout for such changes, and update your yoga studio pricing accordingly.

 If your clients keep saying your services are a steal, chances are, you are undercharging.
 Never undersell yourself.
 At this point, slowly increasing your rates is a good idea.
 The keyword is slowly.

 If your yoga trainers are constantly updating their qualifications and your business is evolving, but your pricing policy isn’t, then your prices no longer represent the value you are providing.
 It is extremely important to update your price list, when the business scenario changes and when the market scenario changes.